diegomarzaa/chatgpt-background-styling/README.md

 ## Installation

-1. Download the production ZIP (`chatgpt-background-styling.zip`).
+1. Download the ZIP of the extension in [this link](https://github.com/diegomarzaa/chatgpt-background-styling/releases/latest).
 2. Unzip the file to a local folder.
 3. In your browser (Chrome, Brave, Edge):
    - Navigate to `chrome://extensions/`
    - Enable **Developer mode** (toggle in top-right)
    - Click **Load unpacked**
    - Select the unzipped folder
+   - Activate the extension
-4. The extension installs and works immediately on `chatgpt.com`.
-No development tools needed.
+4. It will now work immediately on `chatgpt.com`.

 ## Usage